Recognizing Sarcoidosis: Get the facts

 Immune system suppressant medication.
 Because sarcoidosis may be the result of an overreaction of the immune system, suppressing the immune system may ease symptoms and prevent further organ damage.
 When corticosteroids are not effective, your provider may talk with you about starting other medications, including methotrexate, azathioprine, and mycophenolate mofetil.
 Other medications may help a few patients who do not respond to other therapies.
 They may include cyclophosphamide and biologics response modifiers (biologics or TNF-blockers).

 Antimalarial drugs.
 These medications were originally used (and are still used) to treat malaria.
-As a treatment for sarcoidosis, these drugs are most likely to be effective in people who have skin symptoms or a high level of calcium in their blood.
+As a treatment for sarcoidosis, these drugs are most likely to be effective in people who have musculoskeletal symptoms, skin disease or a high level of calcium in their blood.
 Hydroxychloroquine and chloroquine are antimalarial drugs that are used to treat sarcoidosis.
 Both can cause stomach irritation and eye problems.